ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_identity_claim_en.md

 ### 2.4 Verifiable claim verification

-In the above section we illustrated how to obtain an identity claim granted by a third party which can presented when needed.
-At the same time, these statements can be verified through an SDK to verify their authenticity and that they have not been tampered with.
+In the above section we illustrated how to obtain an identity claim granted by a third party which can be presented when needed.
+At the same time, these statements can be verified through an SDK to verify the authenticity.

 The process of verifying a verifiable claim is illustrated with the example of Alice seeking employment.

 When Alice applies for company B she provides a digital diploma certificate issued by Fudan University.
-The certificate is a JSON file that conforms to the claim format.
+The certificate is a JSON file that match to the claim format.
 Company B can verify the statement by calling on the ONT SDK.
 Anyone who wants to verify the claim can query the status of the claim from blockchain.

 The parameters are as below: